jzabroski/Home/QueryPerformance/Readme.md

 emerging data analysis systems that don’t yet make use of indexes.
 We present some evidence that these systems could also benefit from the use of indexes.

+> immediate distinguishing property of scientific datasets is that there is almost never any simultaneous read and write access to the same set of data records.
+Most scientific datasets are Read-Only or Append-Only.
+Therefore, there is a potential to sig- nificantly relax the ACID 1 properties observed by a typical DBMS system.
+This may give rise to different types of data access methods and different ways of organizing them as well.

 Parallel Augmented Maps